Z3TA/webide/README.txt

 Misc
 =====

-How to hide the annoying menu in Android that covers the virtual keyboard:
+How to hide the annoying menu in Android that covers the virtual keyboard
 -------------------------------------------------------------------------
 Go into settings...
 Look for browser bar (General settings: Toolbar)..
 Select to turn it off.